Arros QD | Michelin Star Chef Takes On Rice

 After having received the rare double distinction of both being edgy enough to get onto the World’s 50 Best Restaurants list and yet also reserved enough to snatch up 3 Michelin Stars at his self-named restaurant in Spain… Quique Dacosta was in a position to do anything he wanted.

-And the thing he wanted to do was open a rice restaurant in London.
+And the thing he wanted to do was open a paella restaurant in London.

 It’s all cooked on wide, ironcast pans over a wood fire, to make sure it all cooks completely evenly.
 The dishes are brought directly to the table so people can share them, then scrape up the crust on the bottom of the pan (aka the ‘socarrat’).
 Each pan is then acid-washed each night, so as to make it as sparklingly pristine as possible for the next day.

-NOTE: Arros QD is open now.
+NOTE: Arros QD is open seven days a week.
 You can find out more, and make a booking at the website right HERE.

 Arros QD | 64 Eastcastle St, Fitzrovia, W1W 8NQ